nulogy/design-system/docs/catalog/guides/componentdocumentation.md

 ```

 ## Design
 The _Design_ section takes a closer look at a component.
 It demonstrates how to use the component and what variations are available.
-The Design section can contain following subsections
+The Design section can contain following subsections:

 ```image